bettercap/caplets/hstshijack/README.md

 You can also inject your own scripts into files from your specified hosts by assigning them to the `hstshijack.payloads` variable.

-Custom payloads are assembled at launch, and wrapped inside a function which is defined as a property of the current JavaScript context (globalThis).
-This is done to ensure that your payload is only executed once on every document, even if injected multiple times.
+Custom payloads are assembled at launch, executed synchronously, and wrapped inside a function that is defined as a property of the current JavaScript context (globalThis).
+This is done to ensure that your payload is only executed once per application, even if injected multiple times.
 Individual payloads are not failsafe, so you must set your conditions/try and catch blocks yourself.

 Example: